fastlane/docs/docs/app-store-connect-api.md

     issuer_id: "6053b7fe-68a8-4acb-89be-165aa6465141",
     key_filepath: "./AuthKey_D383SF739.p8",
     duration: 1200, # optional (maximum 1200)
-    in_house: false, # optional but may be required if using match/sigh )
+    in_house: false # optional but may be required if using match/sigh )

   pilot(api_key: api_key)